kiranbakale/AMI-Readme/docs/environment_upgrades.md

 :information_source:&nbsp; This will cause downtime due to GET only using a single Praefect Postgres node.
   If you want to have a highly available setup, Praefect requires a third-party PostgreSQL database and will need to be updated manually.

-The update process can take a couple of hours to complete and the full runtime will depend on the number of nodes in the deployment.
+The update process can take a couple of hours to complete, and the full runtime will depend on the number of nodes in the deployment.

 ## OS Upgrades